So you’re shooting or hunting, but you have been having trouble zeroing in; we all know how frustrating that is.

 But what if you’re a long-range shooter and have already maxed out the adjustment range on your turret?

-You must place a 20 MOA base mount, so it’s angled upward.
+What I did was place a 20 MOA base mount, so it’s angled upward.
 The goal is to account for the lack of turret adjustment range.

 3. Bore Sighting